 She said, “They should know that they did something wrong when there is tons of it leftover.
 OR if no one tries to take the leftovers home.
 I mean, take a hint.”

-On the flip side, you know you did it right if there is nothing left (even if your boyfriend is muttering disappointment because there are no leftovers– he will be okay– you can make him more later).
+On the flip side, you know you did it right if there is nothing left.
 Your dish was a hit if people make sure to try take some home, or if they ask who made it, and definitely if they want the recipe.
 This is the goal.

 And if you can’t cook, make it pretty.
 People always eat the pretty food.

 So this holiday season, with work parties, family gatherings, cookie exchanges, and all things potluck on the agenda, let’s do ourselves a few favors:

 * Make it before you take it– don’t make unsuspecting people your guinea pigs!
 If you are trying a new recipe, work it out at home before subjecting the rest of us to your kitchen crazy.